aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/02-Getting-Started/02-assessing-application.md

 ### Incompatible NuGet packages

-This lists the number of packages that as included in the solution that are not compatible with the target version of .NET in this case .NET 6.
+This lists the number of packages that are included in the solution that are not compatible with the target version of .NET in this case .NET 6.
 Note that for these packages, you will need to find alternatives for the required functionality.

 ### Incompatible APIs

 This lists the number of API calls that are not portable to the new version of .NET.
 This may be cases where functionality has been deprecated or the API calls have breaking changes.
 Manual coding effort will be required, after porting, to make the code compatible with the new target version of .NET.

-These options provide hints to the amount of manual work, that the toolkit was able to identify, requred after the porting.
+These results provide details to the amount of manual work, that the toolkit was able to identify, that will be required after the porting.
 It is important to understand that these are the incompatibilities that the tool was able to identify, it is not necessarily all of the changes that will be required.
 You may find code that needs to be reworked when you test your application after porting.

 Further details of the incomparable code can be found by looking at the error list, and selecting to view Warnings.
 Each item in the list shows some manual effort that you will have to complete.